carbonblack/cb-yara-connector/README.md

 postgres_port=5002
 ~~~

-You can find your postgres credentails in `/etc/cb/cb.conf`, the port, host, db, user should be as above.
+The postgres credentails in `/etc/cb/cb.conf`, the port, host, db, user should be as above.

-You can find your API credential information in UI settings pane of your Carbon Black Response server.
+REST API Credentials are available in the UI of your Carbon Black Response Server.

 ~~~
 ;